ltirrell/t4/Installation.md

 T4 has two different components:
-* a Python package, distributed via `pip`
+* A Python package, `t4`, distributed via `pip`
-* a web catalog, deployed using [AWS CloudFormation](https://aws.amazon.com/cloudformation/)
+* A web interface, the T4 Catalog, deployed using [AWS CloudFormation](https://aws.amazon.com/cloudformation/)

-You can use the `t4` package without standing up a catalog, but requires
+If you have an already-provisioned catalog, only the Python package is needed.

 ## Installing the Python package